Last week I worked on organizing my desks and workspace.

 I’ve been working with 9 different grade levels, nine different projects, this month, which is kind of wild, and even more wild because of all the snow days and other unexpected shifts in schedules.
 Most of the projects we’re doing are things I’ve written about enough on these pages, but I have managed to slide in a couple of new things with the fourth graders.

-I had some extra time with some of the students some because they chose to stay after school for some extra time with me.
+I had some extra time with some of the students because they chose to stay after school for some extra time with me.
 Am still racing to finish prep for tomorrow, but want to quickly post about these two extra projects.

 I brought in circles and sheets of regular shapes.
 Student cut up the shapes, and rotated them around a center point.
 The circles were marked with 12 evenly spaces dots around the circumference.
 We talked about other cyclic things that are divided up into 12 parts (clock, months) and talked about how 12 has so many divisors.